SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Tutorials/IDP_Tutorial_TakeConfigurationBackup.md

 1. Select the backup script.

    ![Select the backup script](~/user-guide/images/IDP_Tutorial_TakeConfigurationBackup_SelectScript.png)

    > [!NOTE]
-   > If you don't see the script in the dropdown, navigate to *Admin* > *Settings* and click the refresh button.
+   > If you cannot see the script in the dropdown, go to *Admin* > *Settings* and click the refresh button for the *Backup Script Folder* setting.
    >
    > ![Refresh backup script folder](~/user-guide/images/IDP_Tutorial_TakeConfigurationBackup_RefreshScripts.png)